node-toolkit/toolkit/README.md

 ### Automation

+These tools can be used during and throughout any point of the software development lifecycle to automate notifications, updates, and statuses, as well as conversions and interactions with users.

 * [enquirer](http://enquirer.io): Plugin-based prompt system, to automate interactions and conversations with users.
 * [microbot](https://github.com/microbot/microbot): Empower your applications and users with automated responses, actions and notifications.
-* [update](https://github.com/update/update): Automate updates for virtually any aspect of a project.
+* [update](https://github.com/update/update): Automate boring and time consuming chores that are typically done manually, for virtually any aspect of a project.

 ## Author